cormacio100/bookAnEntertainer/README.md

          2. The '/to-ngrok-or-not-to-ngrok/' corresponds to the PAYPAL route defined in <app>/urls.py as
          3. url(r'^to-ngrok-or-not-to-ngrok/', include(paypal_urls)),
 5. Run the program with command 'python manage.py runserver'

+### Connecting to the database on heroku
+1. Download and install MYSQL Workbench
+2. To retrieve connection settings, open command line and type:
+   1. heroku login
+   2. heroku config --app bookanentertainer
+      1. Retrieve the CLEARDB_DATABASE_URL setting